edstennettackee/edstennett/_projects/ackee.md

         <div class="row">
             <div class="col-6">
                 <h3>My first experience with code.</h3>
                 <p>This was the first site I have made properly without having to rely on css frameworks like bootstrap or online templates to start me off.
-The site was handcoded with aim to be as lightweight as possible.
-It gave me an oppurtunity to play around with gulp and npm and the main focus was to keep file sizes down.
-It was also the first site I've done that uses an ITCSS structure.
-With a final main.css file size of 41KB, I feel I've stuck to the initial objective well.</p>
+The site was hand-coded with aim to be as lightweight as possible.
+It gave me an opportunity to play around with gulp and npm and the main focus was to keep file sizes down.
+It was also the first site I've done that uses an ITCSS structure.</p>
             </div>
         </div>
     </div>